frcdesign/FRCDesign.org/docs/learning-course/stage1/1B-exercise3.md

   </div>
 </div>

+!!! note "Verification"
+    If all is done correctly your assembly should have 31 Instances.

 In this exercise, you modeled a fairly complex gearbox that was integrated with some frame elements.
 At this point, you should be begin to feel comfortable with the sketching and extrude tools.
 You should also familiarize yourself with all the options present in the Featurescripts that you have used up until this point by playing around with different settings.

-!!! note "Verification"
-    If all is done correctly your assembly should have 31 Instances.
+### Parametric Modeling

 To get a feel for how parametric your model is, you can try and change certain key dimensions in the layout sketches, such as the length of the tubes, angle of the tubes, length of the belt, and the size of the gears.
 Play around with which modifications will update smoothly and which require additional fixes in the CAD.